 How to Apply

-Applicants to the Genetic Counseling program are required to have one year (two semesters) each of biology, chemistry and behavioral science (e.g., psychology, sociology, religion) and one semester each of genetics, biochemistry and statistics.
+Applicants to the Genetic Counseling program are required to have six credit hours each of biology, chemistry and behavioral science (e.g., psychology, sociology, religion, anthropology) and three credit hours each of genetics, biochemistry and statistics.
+Please Note: AP credits from high school do not count towards our program prerequisites.
 Experiences that focus on interpersonal dynamics are encouraged but not required.
-The GRE exam is required for admission.
-We receive an average of 60 to 80 applications annually.
-The average GPA for admitted students is 3.3 to 3.5 and the GRE scores of admitted students are usually greater than 150 Quantitative and 156 Verbal.
+The average GPA for admitted students is 3.3 to 3.5.

-Applications for M.S. training are evaluated by a committee within the Department of Human and Molecular Genetics.
-Applicants to the M.S. in Genetic Counseling program are strongly encouraged to complete their applications (i.e. all forms, letters, transcripts, etc. received) by January 15 or earlier if possible.
-Applications completed after January 15 will typically not be considered.
+Applications for M.S.
+Genetic Counseling training are evaluated by a committee within the Department of Human and Molecular Genetics.
+Applicants to the M.S. in Genetic Counseling program are strongly encouraged to complete their applications (i.e. all forms, letters, transcripts, etc. received) by January 1 or earlier if possible.
+Applications completed after January 1 will typically not be considered.

 After completing the online application, documents such as official transcripts or resumes that cannot be submitted electronically should be sent to the following address:

 Virginia Commonwealth University